-Progress is tracked using the Development Matters document using the age bands to ascertain "typical" or otherwise development and plan lessons and activities that are appropriate for the children in the setting.
-We use the EYFS Profile to record our judgements.
+At the end of their time in EYFS we use the EYFS Profile to record our judgements.
 Each child's level of development is recorded against 17 Learning Outcomes

 Within the final term of the EYFS, we provide a written summary to parents, reporting their progress against the ELG's and their characteristics of effective learning.
 We give opportunities for the parents to discuss these judgements with the EYFS teacher.